VD44/Quick-NLP/README.md

 $ python train_transformer_lm --n_batch 8 --n_iter 3  --submit
 ```
 ## Saved Params
 By default, model parameters that achieve the best results will be saved under /master/save/model_description/best_params.jl.
-Using the --use_prev_best flag during training will cause the model to use the previous best saved params instead of the regular param initialization.
+Using the --use_prev_best flag during training will cause the model to use the previous best saved parameters instead of the regular parameter initialization.
 ## Papers:
 Main papers used as references:
 * [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf)